Airborne particulate radioactivity monitoring: CPAM types

 There are two major types of CPAMs, fixed-filter and moving-filter.
 In the former, the filter medium does not move while the airborne material is collected.
 The latter type has two main variants, the rectangular deposition area (“window”) and the circular window.
 In both types of CPAM the sampled air is pulled (not pushed) by a pump through the piping of the monitor up to the structure that holds the filter medium.
-It is important to note that CPAM pumps are specially designed to maintain a constant volumetric flowrate.
+CPAM pumps are specially designed to maintain a constant volumetric flowrate.

 As the air passes through the collection medium (usually a form of filter paper), particulate matter is deposited onto the filter in either a rectangular or circular pattern, depending on the instrument's design, and then the air continues on its way out of the monitor.
 The entire deposition area, regardless of its geometric shape, is assumed to be viewed by a radiation detector of a type appropriate for the nuclide in question.

 Moving-filter monitors are often used in applications where loading of the filter medium with dust is an issue; this dust loading reduces the air flow over time.
 The moving-filter collection medium (“tape”) is assumed to move across the deposition area at a constant, known rate.
 This rate is often established in such a way that a roll of the filter tape will last about one month; a typical filter movement rate is about one inch per hour.

 The rectangular-window moving filter monitor will be denoted as RW, and the circular, CW.
 Fixed filter is FF.